Bengal Archaeological Tour - 6 Days

 Includes

-• 05 nights' accommodation on twin sharing basis with complimentary breakfast
+• 5 nights’ accommodation on twin-sharing basis with complimentary breakfast

-• All tips except our guide and driver
+• All tips included except for the guide and driver

 Excludes

-• Be prepared to face some traffic congestion on the highway.
+• Travel Considerations: Expect some traffic congestion on highways.

-• The itinerary is flexible and can be changed according to your wishes
+• Flexibility: The itinerary is flexible and can be customized according to your preferences.

 Overall Trip Rating